wuyichen24/coding-interview/docs/problems/linked_list/Is_Palindrome_List.md

 ## Solutions
 - Solution 1: Fast slow pointers + Stack
-   - Get the middle node and add all the node of the first half into a stack.
+   - Get the middle node (use fast and slow pointers) and add all the node of the first half into a stack.
    - Ignore the middle node if the linked list has a odd number of nodes.
    - Pop each value from the stack and compare it with each node in the second half of the linked list.